Government of New Brunswick

 Teacher's guide

-Teaching Human Rights in New Brunswick: A Teachers Handbook
+Teaching human rights in New Brunswick: A teacher’s handbook

 This handbook provides suggestions on how to introduce students to the Universal Declaration of Human Rights (UDHR), and to help them understand human rights in the New Brunswick context, with lesson plans on the life and legacy of John Peters Humphrey and the New Brunswick Human Rights Act.